 Refer to the Bachelor of Business Regulations and Bachelor of Computer and Information Sciences Regulations.

-Bachelor of Business and Bachelor of Health Science (BBus/BHSc) Conjoint Programme of Study AK{3726}
+Bachelor of Business and Bachelor of Health Science (BBus/BHSc) Conjoint AK{3726}

 These regulations are to be read in conjunction with all other relevant statutes and regulations, ncluding the General Academic Statute and General Academic Regulations.